cbeams/distyles/README.txt

     File->Import->Existing Projects Into Workspace

-If usins STS (http://www.springsource.com/developer/sts), you'll also want to enable the Spring Project Nature by right clicking on the distyles project and
+If using STS (http://www.springsource.com/developer/sts), you'll also want to enable the Spring Project Nature by right clicking on the distyles project and
 selecting: